KwabenBerko/OpenWeatherMap-Node/README.md

 ## OpenWeatherMap-Node
-An Openweathermap wrapper for nodejs
+An Openweathermap wrapper for nodejs with support for imperial units

 **You need an API Key to use the OpenWeatherMap API.
 Head on over to their [website](http://openweathermap.org/) if you don't already have one.**